A patient journey for allergies

-Allergies are extremely common; they are thought to affect around one in four people in the UK at some point in their lives and are particularly common in children.
-Allergies can increase or decrease over time and you may develop an allergy to something you previously did not have an allergy to before.
+Around one in four people in the UK develop an allergy at some point in their lives.
+These can increase or decrease over time and it's possible to suddenly develop an allergy to something you weren't allergic to before.
+Allergies are particularly prevalent in children.

 Substances that create an abnormal reaction in people are known as allergens.
-When the body's immune system comes into contact with an allergen it produces antibodies (proteins used by the body to combat viruses and bacteria) which trigger the release of inflammatory chemicals such as histamine.
-These chemicals can produce a range of allergy symptoms from mild itching to a reaction known as anaphylaxis (A life threatening condition which includes symptoms such as swelling of the eyes, lips, mouth, or extremities, severe itching and most importantly difficulty breathing.
-Anaphylaxis is a medical emergency and medical help should be sought immediately).
+When the body's immune system comes into contact with an allergen, it produces antibodies (proteins used by the body to combat viruses and bacteria) that trigger the release of inflammatory chemicals such as histamine.
+These chemicals can produce a range of symptoms - from mild itching to anaphylaxis (a life-threatening condition which includes symptoms such as swelling of the eyes, lips, mouth, or extremities, severe itching and most importantly, difficulty breathing).
+Anaphylaxis is a medical emergency and medical help should be sought immediately.

-Symptoms depend very much on the substance involved and varies from person to person.
+Symptoms depend very much on the substance involved and vary from person to person.

 - Medication - such as Ibuprofen, aspirin, some antibiotics